Animal Crossing: Amiibo Festival: Gameplay

+The game also features minigames that may be played by scanning Animal Crossing amiibo cards.

 Development

-Director Aya Kyogoku stated that the game was conceived as a vehicle for the creation of the first Animal Crossing amiibo: "Honestly, we just wanted Animal Crossing amiibo.
-We wanted the company to make Animal Crossing amiibo, so that's why we made a game that works with them."
+Director Aya Kyogoku stated that the game was conceived as a vehicle for the creation of the first Animal Crossing Amiibo: "Honestly, we just wanted Animal Crossing Amiibo.
+We wanted the company to make Animal Crossing Amiibo, so that's why we made a game that works with them."

 The game was announced during the Nintendo Digital Event at E3 2015 for release in Q4 2015 during the holiday season, later specified as November 2015.
-Kyogoku distinguished the game from Mario Party by stating that the latter is more focused on minigames, while amiibo Festival is more of a board game.
-The game uses Nintendo's amiibo protocol to insert characters into the game, with eight different amiibo toys bundled with the game's release.
+Kyogoku distinguished the game from Mario Party by stating that the latter is more focused on minigames, while Amiibo Festival is more of a board game.
+The game uses Nintendo's Amiibo protocol to insert characters into the game, with eight different Amiibo toys bundled with the game's release.
 The characters each have personal characteristics, including a house associated with the character as designed in Happy Home Designer.

-Animal Crossing: amiibo Festival was released exclusively as a retail product, and is not digitally available on the Nintendo eShop in any region.
+Animal Crossing: Amiibo Festival was released exclusively as a retail product, and was not digitally available on the Nintendo eShop in any region.

 Reception

-Unlike its predecessors, Animal Crossing: amiibo Festival received mixed to negative reviews from critics, according to video game review aggregator Metacritic, with an aggregate score of 46 out of 100.
+Unlike its predecessors, Animal Crossing: Amiibo Festival received "generally unfavorable" reviews, according to video game review aggregator website Metacritic, with an aggregate score of 46 out of 100.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 5% of critics.
 IGN rated the game at 5 out of 10, saying that the Amiibo integration is "cumbersome" and "hard to play with" and that the gameplay is a boring and slow "snooze fest" — having almost fallen asleep while playing.
 The game was praised as "undoubtedly charming", relaxing, and best played with friends.
 Nintendo World Report gave the game a 4.5 out of 10, citing "Boring, repetitive gameplay" and "Tak[ing] an hour to get anything good."
-GamesBeat gave the game 3.3 out of 10 and condemned it for being "a blatant attempt to get you to buy more amiibo, and it’s not even a good one at that."
-Not all reviewers were so critical; Famitsu scored the game 32/40, with each of the four reviewers giving it a score of 8.
+GamesBeat gave the game 3.3 out of 10 and condemned it for being "a blatant attempt to get you to buy more Amiibo, and it’s not even a good one at that."
+In Japan, four critics from Famitsu gave the game a total score of 32 out of 40.

 The game proved to be a commercial failure, selling only 20,303 copies within its first week of release in Japan.